-We analyse the exposure of humans and our environment to chemicals and document the sample taking process.
-Since 1985 we are collecting year by year thousands of samples that are stored permanently.
+We investigate the exposure of humans and their environment to chemicals and document the sampling.
+Since 1985 we have been collecting thousands of samples every year, which are stored permanently.
 The Environmental Specimen Bank offers every interested person the possibility to access these data directly.

-Our service is aimed at interested citizens, the scientific expert world, as well as politics and administration.
+Our service is aimed at interested citizens, the scientific community, as well as politics and administration.

 In the following sections, we will explain how to access and make use of the topics and results of the Environmental Specimen Bank.

 Therefore, we hope that both first-time visitors and regular visitors of our site will be able to quickly and easily make their way through its content and find useful information.

 How is the Internet service of the Environmental Specimen Bank used?

 There are different ways to approach the subject matter of chemical pollution of humans and their environment.

 The profiles, for example, provide an overview of what we investigate and why.
 Furthermore, they serve as an entry point to the data search allowing you to obtain direct information about the chemical pollution data and the biometric parameters.

 Via the selected results you have the possibility to view specific, commented findings and you can jump from there directly to the data search.

 However, you can also directly access the data search and view the data as tables and diagrams.